monikkinom/ner-lstm/README.md

 Random Vectors:Dimensions=300
 WordVectors:Dimensions=300
 TrigramVectors:Dimensions=300
+We are using extra 11 lexical and other features like Capital adding up to 300+11=311 Final dimensions=311

 TWordVec.py generates the Trigram Vectors from a supplied Corpus(Cleaned and Removed punctuations and is just a list of words separated by spaces)
 We used a corpus of tensorflow + Open american national library + some random clippings total amounting to 290mb of raw text data(File contating just words separated by spaces).